 The Greater Burlington Area is seen as the economic engine of Vermont; home to four colleges including The University of Vermont, Champlain and Saint Michael's Colleges; with major employers such as The University of Vermont & UVM Medical Center, Dealer.com and Seventh Generation help to propel the demand for rental units.

-Burlington has developed a reputation for its top-notch quality of life, a pristine setting on the edge of Lake Champlain and a lively cultural scene.
-But real estate investors have been pulled to the area by another unique attraction: a historically robust market for multi-family real estate properties.
+Real estate investors have been pulled to the area by another unique attraction: a historically robust market for Multi-Family properties.

 Investing in a Multi-Family

-With several Realtors who specialize in handling investment properties, Coldwell Banker Hickok & Boardman Realty ranks as the Burlington area’s top agency for both multi-family listings and sales by market share.
-Steve Lipkin, a long-time Agent with Coldwell Banker Hickok & Boardman Realty, has been recognized as the #1 Agent in multi-family sales in the state of Vermont.
-Educating buyers and sellers represents the first step in the process, notes Steve Lipkin
+With several Realtors who specialize in handling investment properties, Coldwell Banker Hickok & Boardman ranks as the Burlington area’s top agency for both multi-family listings and sales by market share.
+Steve Lipkin, a long-time Agent with Coldwell Banker Hickok & Boardman, has been recognized as the #1 Agent in multi-family sales in the state of Vermont.

-A cap rate is an expression of annual net operating income before taxes divided by the purchase price or market value, while the gross rent multiplier divides the gross operating income or total rent income by the purchase price or present market value.
+A cap rate is an expression of annual net operating income before taxes divided by the purchase price or market value.
+The gross rent multiplier divides the gross operating income or total rent income by the purchase price or present market value.
 Used together, these financial tools can assist buyers in screening properties for value and long-term returns.

-Particularly in the city of Burlington, investors must also keep on top of Burlington and Vermont’s minimum housing codes.
-With state and city requirements frequently changing, the agents at Coldwell Banker Hickok & Boardman Realty make it a priority to stay informed.
+Particularly in the city of Burlington, investors must also keep on top of minimum housing codes.
+With state and city requirements frequently changing, the agents at Coldwell Banker Hickok & Boardman make it a priority to stay informed.
 Otherwise, what appears to be a sound investment could be undermined by unplanned renovations or fines related to code violations.